meeoh/CleanSlackFiles/README.md

 Deletes specific filetypes from a slack channel to create space

 # Usage
-First set access token and _domain variables *THIS MUST BE DONE OR IT WONT WORK* \n You're access token also must have the correct permissions or else the deletion will fail. \n Then add or cases to line 49 for all the file types you wanted deleted. \n Finally, run `python RemoveSlackHistory.py`
+First set access token and _domain variables *THIS MUST BE DONE OR IT WONT WORK* <br>
+You're access token also must have the correct permissions or else the deletion will fail. <br>
+Then add or cases to line 49 for all the file types you wanted deleted. <br>
+Finally, run `python RemoveSlackHistory.py`

 # Debugging